 You soon understand how Augarten straddles the interface between historical and contemporary influences.

-So you have respect for the Baroque, Rococo or Neoclassical tradition of Augarten’s predecessors, but equal due given to design innovation (as seen in the impact of the Wiener Werkstätte visual artist community active in Vienna when the company first started up).
+So you have recognition of the Baroque, Rococo or Neoclassical tradition of Augarten’s predecessors, but equal due given to design innovation (as seen in the impact of the Wiener Werkstätte visual artist community active in Vienna when the company first started up).

 Glass vitrines around the walls contained porcelain items that illustrated the points made in the information displays, allowing you to track how colours and forms reflected the prevailing zeitgeist.